 Don’t ignore your Google Business Profile

-As a local business, ignoring your Google Business Profile is leaving opportunity on the table.
+As a local business, ignoring your Google Business Profile is leaving an opportunity on the table.
 While the Google algorithm is advanced, it can only make educated guesses about your business information to populate your Business Profile.

-When you use a Google Business Profile to take charge of how your business is represented in Google Maps and search results, you can optimize your listing to improve your search rankings, leading more customers to find you organically.
+When you use a Google Business Profile to take charge of how your business is represented in Google Maps and search results, you can optimise your listing to improve your search rankings, leading more customers to find you organically.
 Since a Business Profile is free to set up and simple to manage, it’s a win-win.
 Potential customers are going to find your business on Google either way, so make sure they get the best possible first impression.